fish-shell/fish-shell/CONTRIBUTING.rst

 Configuring Your Editor for Fish C++ Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ViM
+Vim
 ^^^

-As of ViM 7.4 it does not recognize triple-slash comments as used by
+As of Vim 7.4 it does not recognize triple-slash comments as used by
 Doxygen and the OS X Xcode IDE to flag comments that explain the
 following C symbol.
 This means the ``gq`` key binding to reformat such
 comments doesn’t behave as expected.
 You can fix that by adding the